DJDanl/cpp-docs.pt-br/docs/mfc/reference/cframewndex-class.md

 ### <a name="remarks"></a>Comentários

-A mesa do acelerador e todas as janelas estão destruídas.
+A tabela de aceleração e todas as janelas são destruídas.

-## <a name="cframewndexondrawmenuimage"></a><a name="ondrawmenuimage"></a>CFrameWndEx::OnDrawMenuImage
+## <a name="cframewndexondrawmenuimage"></a><a name="ondrawmenuimage"></a> CFrameWndEx::OnDrawMenuImage

-Chamado pelo framework quando o aplicativo desenha a imagem associada a um item do menu.
+Chamado pelo Framework quando o aplicativo desenha a imagem associada a um item de menu.

 ```
 virtual BOOL OnDrawMenuImage(